-For the enforcement of foreign judgments according to French private international law, the presiding judge of the district court has subject-matter jurisdiction (article R212-8 French Code of Judicial Organisation).
-The local jurisdiction will be determined by the domicile of the defendant (article 42 French Civil Code) or the registered office of the legal person (article 43 French Civil Code).
+For the enforcement of foreign judgments according to French private international law, the presiding judge of the district court has subject-matter jurisdiction (article R212-8, Code of Judicial Organisation).
+The local jurisdiction will be determined by the domicile of the defendant (article 42, Code of Civil Procedure) or the registered office of the legal person (article 43, Code of Civil Procedure).